eNMS-automation/eNMS/docs/services/default_services.rst

       - ``enable_mode`` If checked, Netmiko should enter enable mode on the device before applying the above configuration block
       - ``fast_cli`` If checked, Netmiko will disable internal wait states and delays in order to execute the job as fast as possible.
       - ``timeout`` Netmiko internal timeout in seconds to wait for a connection or response before declaring failure.
+      - ``delay_factor`` Netmiko multiplier used to increase internal delays (defaults to 1).
+Delay factor is used in the send_command Netmiko method.
+See here for more explanation: (https://pynet.twb-tech.com/blog/automation/netmiko-what-is-done.html)
-      - ``global_delay_factor`` Netmiko multiplier used for internal delays (defaults to 1).
+      - ``global_delay_factor`` Netmiko multiplier used to increase internal delays (defaults to 1).
+Global delay factor affects more delays beyond Netmiko send_command.
 Increase this for devices that have trouble buffering and responding quickly.

 .. note:: This Service supports variable substitution (as mentioned in the previous section) in the `content` input field of its configuration form.